FaZeRs/portfolio/README.md

   |   └─ Authentication using next-auth.
   ├─ db
   |   └─ Typesafe db calls using Drizzle & Supabase
+  ├─ transactional
+  |   └─ Email, SMS, and other transactional services
-  └─ ui
+  ├─ ui
-      └─ Start of a UI package for the webapp using shadcn-ui tooling
+  |   └─ Start of a UI package for the webapp using shadcn-ui
+  └─ validators
+      └─ Shared validators using zod tooling
   ├─ eslint
   |   └─ shared, fine-grained, eslint presets